 While the surface of the drywall is waterproof if you use the right type of drywall, the underneath rarely is.
 That’s why it is very important to make sure that every nook and cranny is sealed well.

 Mudding Vs. Sealing

 Mudding and sealing are often confused with one another because they are both used on drywall.
-But they are very different techniques used for very different reasons.
-Sealing is done for protection while mudding is usually done for aesthetics.
+But they are different techniques for very different reasons.
+Sealing is done for protection while mudding is done for aesthetics.

-While both can be done for both reasons, mud is much thicker and can cover more gaps, while the sealer is thin and used to waterproof areas.
-Mud is often used to seal areas too but if you are waterproofing, you need a sealer.
+While both can be done for both reasons, mud is much thicker and can cover more gaps, while the sealer is thin for waterproofing areas.
+Mud is often to seal areas too but if you are waterproofing, you need a sealer.

 Redgard isn’t always ideal for large gaps in living rooms and bedrooms.
 But it is always the better choice for showers, bathrooms, and anywhere else that gets a lot of moisture.
 So use them both in your home.

-While there are many drywall sealers that are perfectly fine to use, we have found that the best drywall sealer for our projects has been Redgard.
-RedGard actually creates a waterproof barrier for drywall.
+While there are many drywall sealers that are fine to use, we have found that the best drywall sealer for our projects has been Redgard.
+RedGard creates a waterproof barrier for drywall.